-BASIC DEGREE HANDBOOK
+BASIC CONJOINT DEGREE HANDBOOK

 "Basic degree programs" are first theological degrees taught at the post-baccalaureate level.
-The Toronto School of Theology is a federation of seven member colleges, representing a diversity of Christian traditions and church affiliations.
+The Toronto School of Theology is a consortium of seven member colleges, representing a diversity of Christian traditions, church affiliations, and inter-faith connections.
 Students are registered in, take courses through, and receive degrees from a member college, not the TST federation.
 Through the TST, the member colleges agree on a common calendar of academic dates and a common course timetable, share educational resources, collaborate in instruction, determine common minimum academic standards, and decide on many common policies and procedures.
 The Basic Degree Handbook is the principal statement of these common understandings for basic degree teaching.
 It does not, however, give specific information about any specific basic degree program.
 For information about the admissions requirements, educational purposes, and curricular structures of a specific degree program, reference must be made to the academic calendar of the member college that offers the program.